jorbDehmel/ui-jedehmel/experiment/writeup.md

 The following are both experimental design points and things I will say to the subject before beginning:

+- I will ask them about their experience in CS and math, especially in writing reports
 - I will have my paper design and simulate the computer
 - I will instruct them to narrate their thoughts and actions, and I will simulate those actions